The name Dresdner SC carries much history in German

 stops on the number 11 tram from Lennéplatz to Kongresszentrum.
 The stunning

-old Yenidze Cigarette Factory building with its oriental interior design more
+old Yenidze Cigarette Factory building, with its oriental interior design more

-under the railway on Ostra-Allee, I turned right into Pieschener Allee which
+under the railway on Ostra-Allee, I turned right into Pieschener Allee, which

 took me to the gates of the Heinz-Steyer-Stadion.
-It was my lucky day.
-The

-gates were open as the groundsmen were working on the pitch and workers were
+gates were open as the groundsmen were working on the pitch, and workers were

-doing some building work.
+carrying out some building work.
+The stadium

 was primarily used for athletics, with a running track around the pitch.
 Open